simplesalt/main-9bc77/content/book_speaking.md

 excerpt: 'Book Dylan for talks and workshops.
 Custom topics and setups are also available upon request'
 seo:
   title: Speaking
   description: 'I speak at events for a variety of audiences.'
   extra: []
 layout: advanced
 sections:
   - section_id: speaking-form
     type: section_form
     content:  See [here](/speaking) for a list of common topics for talks and workshops.
+Custom topics and setups are also available upon request.
+    Use the form below to book Dylan for a talk.
     form_id: SpeakingForm
     form_action: /api/contactform
     form_fields: